 On this dayJul 26, 2016

-Michelle Obama Says White House "Built by Slaves," Sparking Backlash
+Michelle Obama Widely Criticized for Saying White House "Built by Slaves"

-In a speech at the Democratic National Convention on July 25, 2016, First Lady Michelle Obama reflected on America’s history.
-“The story of this country, the story that has brought me to this stage tonight, the story of generations of people who felt the lash of bondage, the shame of servitude, the sting of segregation” she explained, “is the story of striving and hoping and doing what needed to be done so that today I wake up every morning in a house that was built by slaves.”
+First Lady Michelle Obama was met with public backlash the day after she gave a speech at the Democratic National Convention truthfully acknowledging the history of American slavery.
+Reflecting on our national history, Mrs. Obama remarked during her July 25th speech: "The story of this country, the story that has brought me to this stage tonight, the story of generations of people who felt the lash of bondage, the shame of servitude, the sting of segregation” she explained, “is the story of striving and hoping and doing what needed to be done so that today I wake up every morning in a house that was built by slaves.”

 Soon after the Civil War, Confederate veterans and their supporters sought to recast the war as a noble fight for states’ rights that had nothing to do with slavery.
 They also tried to insist that enslaved people were happy, loyal, and content.
 In reality, evidenced by plentiful first-person narratives left behind by black people who lived through the ordeal, American slavery was always dehumanizing and barbaric, and often bloody, brutal, and violent.
-The effort to deny these truths continues a historical effort to deny black humanity.
+Individuals and institutions who today continue to deny these perpetuate the historical effort to deny black humanity.

 An article by The New York Times was published the day after Mrs. Obama's speech highlighting the public backlash.